Model-agnostic Selective Labeling with Provable Statistical Guarantees: Method

 In the above analysis, we establish that Conformal Labeling controls the FDR below the desired level.
 However, this guarantee alone is insufficient: a trivial procedure that simply labels nothing would achieve a perfect FDR of 0, yet offer no practical value.
 This highlights the need to also evaluate the method's statistical power, which measures the method's ability to identify as many correctly labeled instances as possible (see Eq.~(\ref{eq:power})).

 As shown in prior work \citep{jin2023selection, gui2024conformal, bai2025multivariate}, the statistical power of this method depends on the quality of the uncertainty score.
 In particular, a score that better separates correct from incorrect predictions directly increases statistical power (see Proposition 7 of \citet{jin2023selection}).
-To deliver practical recommendations, we empirically compare several uncertainty scores by visualizing their resulting $p$-value distributions and measuring the final statistical power employed with our method.
+To deliver practical recommendations, we empirically compare several uncertainty scores by visualizing their resulting $p$-value distributions and measuring the final statistical power employed with our method in Figure~\ref{fig:score_comparisons}.
 We utilize a pre-trained ResNet-34 model on the ImageNet dataset, with three uncertainty scores: maximum softmax probability (MSP) \citep{hendrycks2016baseline}, energy score \citep{liu2020energy}, and DOCTOR-$\alpha$ score ($D_{\alpha}$) \citep{granese2021doctor}.
 We give an overview of these score functions in Appendix \ref{section:score}.
-The results in Figure~\ref{fig:score_comparisons} show that both MSP and $D_{\alpha}$ score provide a clear distinction between correct and incorrect predictions, thus achieving high statistical power.
+The results show that both MSP and $D_{\alpha}$ score provide a clear distinction between correct and incorrect predictions, thus achieving high statistical power.
 However, the energy score fails to provide this separation, leading to low power.
 Given the comparable power performance of MSP and $D_{\alpha}$ score, we will use the more computationally efficient MSP in our main experiments.
+In Appendix \ref{subsection:scorepower}, we provide a detailed comparison of the power and FDR achieved by these score functions.